BradWC94/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals.png](https://github.com/BradWC94/Kickstarter-Analysis/blob/main/resources/Outcomes_vs_Goals.png)

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?